 The core of the lesson (pages 2-4) is an overview of each of the major seasons and a few basic universals about each.
 We have activities at three different levels, and ask you to look at them ahead of time to choose which will be best for your kids.

 - Most basic is the My Liturgical Coloring Book.
 Simply have your child color the appropriate page as you talk about each season.
-If you only have younger children, I would recommend stopping here.
+If you only have younger children, you might want to just stop here.

 - If your kids are a little older or if you have more than one doing Family Formation, I’d recommend you add the Liturgical Pursuit Game as a fun way to review what you’ve just learned.
 Playing a game adds a little fun and competition and makes the lesson memorable.
 In this case, you can alter a single detail and make the game either a little more controlled or more lively.
 We’ve provided you with a piece of paper in each of the major liturgical colors.
 The intent is to cut each into a piece for each player.
 As you go through the questions, your kids will hold up the piece representing the correct answer.
 The alternative is to just let them shout it out.
 Quiet or crazy – it’s your call.